 A Day Where I Need MUCH of God By Elisa Morgan

 Elisa Morgan is an author and speaker and the cohost of Discover the Word and contributor to Our Daily Bread.
-Her latest book is The Prayer Coin.
-Her other books include The Beauty of Broken, Hello, Beauty Full, and She Did What She Could.
+Her latest book is You Are Not Alone.
+Her other books include When We Pray Like Jesus, The Beauty of Broken, and Hello, Beauty Full.
 Connect with Elisa @elisa_morgan on Twitter, and @elisamorganauthor on Facebook and Instagram.